kislaykishore/microservices/docs/01-containers-demo.md

 ## Benefits of layering

+## Difference between containers and images: how containers have a rw layer while image don't have any.

 ## Demonstrate how one can use docker as a development environment where say, someone needs go, they can install go, commit the image and share it like we do in Git

 ## The architecture: Daemon and client